Bendamustine Hydrochloride (Bendeka®, Treanda®)

 - Liver Toxicity: This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 3 months after treatment.
+Effective birth control is necessary during treatment and for at least 6 months after treatment has ended for women and 3 months for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication.
+You should not breastfeed while receiving this medication or for 1 week after your last dose.